Breast reconstruction after breast cancer

 Breast reconstruction procedure

-The exact procedure for your operation depends on the type of surgery and the timing.
-Reconstruction can still be performed months or even years after your initial breast cancer surgery.
-Immediate reconstruction takes place during the same procedure.
+The exact course of your procedure depends on the method chosen and the timing of reconstruction.
+Delayed reconstruction can be performed months or even years after your initial breast cancer surgery.
+Immediate reconstruction, on the other hand, takes place during the same surgical procedure.

-The surgical team (breast surgery and plastic surgery) will plan your operation.
-Together, they consider how best to remove the tumour, preserve healthy tissue and restore the breast to as natural an appearance as possible.
+Your treatment team (breast surgery and plastic surgery) plans your operation together.
+The team carefully considers how to remove the tumour most effectively, preserve healthy tissue, and restore a breast that looks as natural as possible.

-• What are the risks associated with each method?
+• What are the risks of the different methods?

 • What will my new breast look and feel like?

-• How does reconstruction impact on other treatments that are necessary?
+• How does reconstruction affect other necessary treatments?

-The operation is performed under general anaesthetic.
-Depending on the procedure and the type of reconstruction requested, the operation may take several hours.
+The operation is performed under general anaesthesia.
+Depending on the procedure and the type of reconstruction chosen, surgery can take approximately two to six hours.

-After the operation, you will stay in hospital to recover.
-A two-day stay is standard after an expander/implant reconstruction, and up to five days after autologous tissue transfer.
+After surgery, you will remain in hospital to recover.
+Following expander or implant-based reconstruction, a hospital stay of around two days is typical, and up to five days after autologous tissue reconstruction.

 Costs and health insurance